-The Fisheries Genetics Program maintains a large laboratory with a walk-in cold room and is fully equipped to undertake a variety of genetic analyses.
-Major equipment includes an automated DNA sequencer, five thermal cyclers, refrigerated centrifuges, ultracentrifuges, a vacuum concentrator, a digital imaging system, and several ultra cold freezers.
+The Fisheries Genetics Program maintains a large laboratory that is fully equipped to undertake a variety of genetic analyses.
+Major equipment includes automated DNA sequencers, a bank of thermal cyclers, refrigerated centrifuges, ultracentrifuges, a vacuum concentrator, a digital imaging system, several ultra cold freezers and a walk-in cold room.